Usage-based insurance programs

-Most companies will charge a very low base rate and then have a per-mile fee.
+Most companies will charge a very low base rate for your policy and then have a per-mile fee.
 The per-mile fee is usually pennies.
-The amount changes based on the amount of coverage you want for your vehicle and some other demographic questions.
+The amount changes based on the amount of insurance coverage you want for your vehicle and some other demographic questions.

 Pay-how-you-drive is the more technologically-advanced form of insurance premium.
 This works by constantly monitoring your car, and providing metrics such as:

 What time of day you drive

 How quickly you accelerate